gregnordin/starter_project_files/README.md

     $ source activate py37
     (py37)
     $ python -m venv .venv --prompt <text for prompt>
-    # `.venv` is the my virtual environment and <text for prompt> will appear above each command line after the virtual environment is activated
+    # `.venv` is the my virtual environment directory and <text for prompt> will appear above each command line after the virtual environment is activated

-    # 7. Deactivate the conda environment, otherwise using `pip install` will install packages into it instead of `env`
+    # 7. Deactivate the conda environment, otherwise using `pip install` will install packages into it instead of `.venv`
     $ conda deactivate

     # 8. Activate new virtual environment